aachrisg/julia_embed/README.md

 you have to do is link the 2 .cpp files into a loadable .dll/.so file.

 # Using in Julia
 No add-on packages for Julia are necessary to use this.
-Install Julia via your package manager or download from https://julialang.org/downloads/.
+Install Julia from https://julialang.org/downloads/.

 You can run the included test.jl by typing "julia test.jl" after building the dll.
 You might need to edit the path string in that file depending on where you built it to.